patternfly/training-scenarios/react-charts/area-chart/step4.md

 }
 </pre>

-Once the preview reloads it should look like this:
+Once the preview reloads, it should look like this:
 <img src="area-chart/assets/tooltips.png" alt="Chart with tooltips" style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />

-You will continue by adding axis labels to the chart in the next step.